joewxboy/EdgeMessageBus/INSTALL.md

 sudo docker run --rm -it -p 1883:1883 mosqtt
 ```

+### End of Installing MQTT

-## You have now created and exposed an MQTT server with the credentials you specified on the RPi at port 1883.
+You have now created and exposed an MQTT server with the credentials you specified on the RPi at port 1883.

 The server can be stopped by pressing Control-c in the terminal.

+## Installing the Weather API

+## Installing the WeatherHAT

+## Installing the Node-RED Dashboard